SpotlightKid/LiveMixer/README.md

 # LiveMixer

+**NOTE:** This repository is achived and the plugin has been superceded by https://github.com/SpotlightKid/SendMixer !

 Stereo mixer strip with two aux sends (post fader)

 Useful if you want to use [Carla] / [Patchage] as live mixing software with